buberrie/quiz-app/README.md

 ## Requirements

 ### 1. Quiz Functionality
-   - Create a set of at least 10 questions with multiple-choice answers.
+   - Create a set of at least 10 questions with multiple-choice answers chosen randomly out of a set of 20 questions.
    - Develop a dynamic quiz interface that displays one question at a time.
    - Utilize JavaScript for handling user input, transitioning between questions, and managing the quiz flow.